microsoft/FeatureManagement-Dotnet/examples/BlazorServerApp/README.md

 ### About the App

 This app demonstrates how to use Feature Management in Blazor apps.
+It will display some enhanced contents for vip users.
 It follows [this document](https://learn.microsoft.com/en-us/aspnet/core/blazor/security/server/threat-mitigation?view=aspnetcore-7.0#ihttpcontextaccessorhttpcontext-in-razor-components) to mitigate security threats while using HttpContext.
 This app uses [cookie authentication](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/cookie?view=aspnetcore-6.0) for user login.